ReMortaDev/ReMorta_Source_Code/README.md

     * **Homepage Heading/Text Styles:** The rules here target elements within the `.main-content` specifically on the homepage (e.g., `h1`, `p`).
 Change the `color` or other text properties to style these elements.
     * **You can add more specific rules here** if you want to style elements on other pages differently.
 For example, to style a specific `div` with the class `special-box` on your `articles.html` page, you could add a rule like `.articles-page .special-box { /* your styles */ }` in this file (you'd need to add the class `.articles-page` to the `<body>` tag of your `articles.html` file for this to work).

-**Remember:**
+Remember:

 * **Edit Carefully:** Make small changes and refresh your browser to see the results.
 * **Save:** Always save the CSS file after making changes.
 * **Experiment:** Don't be afraid to try different values to see what they do!
 You can always undo your changes if you don't like them.
 * **Learn CSS:** If you want to make more significant changes, learning the basics of CSS selectors, properties, and values will be very helpful.
 There are many free resources online!

-This detailed breakdown should give even a beginner a good starting point for customizing the look of their retro website using the CSS files in this template.
-Encourage them to explore and have fun with it!
-    Footer: Edit the partials/footer.html to change the copyright information or add links at the bottom of your site.
+Footer: Edit the `partials/footer.html` to change the copyright information or add links at the bottom of your site.

-Remember to save your changes to the .html files after editing them and then open the index.html file in your web browser to see your website!
+Remember to save your changes to the `.html` files after editing them and then open the `index.html` file in your web browser to see your website!

 If you get stuck, don't be afraid to search online for help with basic HTML (for adding text and images) or ask in online communities!
 Good luck!

-#   n 1 g h t w 1 r e - c o l l e c t i v e 
- 
- 